ICGC-TCGA-PanCancer/cli/QuickStart.md

 ##Getting started

 ### Launch a VM
 Launch a new VM in Amazon EC2.
 You **must** use the AWS region "us-east-1" (AKA North Virginia) for this tutorial to work.
 If you are unfamiliar with the process of launching VMs in Amazon EC2, you may want to read [this guide](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/LaunchingAndUsingInstances.html).
+When setting up your instance, be sure to include enough storage space to install docker and download docker images.
+40 GB should be enough.
+The instance type normally used for this is m3.large.

 Once the VM is running, log in to your new VM over ssh.

-TODO: instance types, screenshot of storage, note about security group
+If you are not sure how to connect to your VM using ssh, right-click on your VM in the AWS EC2 Management Console and click "connect".
+You will get a detailed information from AWS about how to connect to your VM.

 ### Set up files
 You will now need to set up a few files on your VM.